corey-taylor/MasterProjectSphinxMallet/README.md

 # Master Project - Sphinx+Mallet

-The purpose of this code is to use words and topics both from a corpus and from a speech sample to progressively adapt the language model of the speech recogniser, Sphinx.
+The purpose of this code is to use words and topics both from a corpus and from a speech sample to progressively adapt the language model of a speech recogniser, Sphinx.

 Don't think MALLET or Sphinx4 were on Github at the time so this is code is also well out of date.
 This is, again, purely for posterity/potential employers.